• Home

 Soy sauce became the principle link to my heritage

 I’ve regularly joked that soy sauce runs in my veins.
 It’s more than a condiment to me.
 Soy sauce and the Chinese food it flavors paperwork a tenuous link to my ancestral lifestyle.
-This hyperlink is crucial to me due to the fact in terms of my cultural identification; I’m a warm mess.
+This hyperlink is crucial to me due to the fact that in terms of my cultural identification, I’m a warm mess.
 I look Chinese because it is from which my family comes.
-And but I do not talk any Chinese language or dialect and have by no means visited China.
-I changed into born in Australia.
+But I do not speak any Chinese language or dialect and have by no means visited China.
+I was born in Australia.

 Summary show